pontifechs/YAMR/README.md

 #### PageViewer.java
 * Again, this is similar across all the fragments.
 Rather than string argument keys, make a method that either creates and fills in this bullshit or creates the bundle at least.
-* Really need to figure out full-screen and hiding/showing the action bar.
-This ties into Reader.java quite a bit as well, I think.
 * Maybe collapse all these BroadcastReceivers down onto the class itself?
 Then dispatch similar to how the IntentServices dispatch.
 * Decent amount of duplication in the next/prev failed receivers.
 Also the strings need to find their way into `strings.xml`
 * Probably should do a dispatch type thing on the `bundle.getParcelable` arguments.
 If those stay in the bundle anyway.
 (Not sure if that has implications on the save/restore lifecycle)